threader/PC-Tuning/docs/post-install.md

 - Disable all items except **QoS Packet Scheduler** & **Internet Protocol Version 4 (TCP/IPv4)**

-- [Configure a Static IP address](https://youtu.be/5iRp1Nug0PU?t=36), this is required as we will be disabling the network services that waste CPU time
+- [Configure a Static IP address](https://youtu.be/5iRp1Nug0PU?t=36), this is required as we will be disabling the network services that waste CPU cycles

 - Disable **NetBIOS over TCP/IP** in **General > Advanced > WINS** to [prevent unnecessary system listening](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/DOCS/NETWORK/README.md)